 Ensemble methods is a machine learning technique that combines several base models in order to produce one optimal predictive model.

 7. Clustering Algorithms:

 Clustering is the task of grouping a set of objects such that objects in the same group (cluster) are more similar to each other than to those in other groups.

 K-means is a popularly used unsupervised machine learning algorithm for cluster analysis.
 K-Means is a non-deterministic and iterative method.
-The algorithm operates on a given data set through pre-defined number of clusters, k.
-The output of K Means algorithm is k clusters with input data partitioned among the clusters.
+The algorithm operates on a given data set through a pre-defined number of clusters, k.
+The output of the K Means algorithm is k clusters with input data partitioned among the clusters.